davidrapan/ha-solarman/readme.md

 - Find newly added Solarman, open it and then click on the DOWNLOAD button

 ### 🔧 Manually
-- Copy the contents of 'custom_components/solarman' directory into the Home Assistant with exactly the same hirearchy withing the '/config' directory
+- Copy the contents of 'custom_components/solarman' directory into the Home Assistant with exactly the same hirearchy within the '/config' directory